 Craft Breweries in Colorado

-More than 8 percent of the nation’s craft breweries can be found in Colorado, which is quite an impressive statistic given that the state is home to less than 2 percent of the country’s population.
-Colorado is home to more than 160 established breweries, with more than 80 coming online in the near future.
+More than 10 percent of the nation’s craft breweries can be found in Colorado, which is quite an impressive statistic given that the state is home to less than 2 percent of the country’s population.
+Colorado is home to nearly 230 established breweries.

 Coloradans didn’t invent the concept of a craft brewery, but they do get credit for perfecting the art of craft beer.
 Home to such notable breweries as New Belgium Brewing Company, Odell Brewing Co., Great Divide Brewing, Avery Brewing Company, Left Hand Brewing and many others, the state is a beer-lover’s dream destination.
 Every kind of beer you can imagine is brewed here, from the well-known (Fat Tire and 90 Shilling) to rare seasonal barley and tripel ales.